 This document provides step-by-step technical guidance for regional authorities responsible for implementing the ALUM treatment method in lake restoration projects.
 It translates the complex scientific and procedural knowledge gathered during the TRUST ALUM project into practical instructions and monitoring protocols.
-In this document you will find information about permit acquisition, treatment planning, the monitoring application procedure and needed documents based on the example from the treatment case in Latvia, monitoring framework for pre-, during- and post-treatment, including a list of obligatory, optional and supplementary analyses and sampling frequency.
+In this document you will find information about permit acquisition, treatment planning, and monitoring application procedure and documents needed as example from treatment case in Latvia, monitoring framework for pre-, during- and post-treatment, including a list of obligatory, optional and supplementary analyses and sampling frequency.